-We are Angeles and Aled and we are the CEOs of Teithiau Tango, Aberystwyth.
+We are Angeles and Aled and we are the owners of Teithiau Tango, Aberystwyth.
 We live locally in Aberystwyth – Aled is from Llangwyrfon and I (Angeles) am from the north of Argentina.
 We met in Argentina – I was finishing my studies as a lawyer in Rosario and Aled was travelling in Argentina as well as fulfilling his lifetime dream of going to Patagonia.
 Three years later, we got married and moved to live in Aberystwyth.

 For our wedding, 36 Welsh people came to celebrate with us in Argentina, and for our honeymoon, we organised for them all to go to Patagonia, to experience the thriving Welsh culture there.
 We felt truly inspired and humbled by the Welsh-Patagonians, who all those years ago never gave up working the barren land, and who – 8000 miles from home – never gave up on their language and culture and we wanted our friends to see it for themselves.
 We had such fun organising this holiday that we decided to take the next step – to create a family business combining our love for Welsh-Patagonia, our passion for Wales, our enjoyment of holiday planning and our Welsh-Argentinian expertise to organise group tours to this incredible part of the world.